The Story

 What We Make

 The wines carry a throughline: restraint, early decisions, a preference for clarity over power.
 At the same time, they're shaped decisively by Francs.
-That tension isn't something we resolve; it's something we work within.
+That tension isn't something we avoid; it's something we work within.